Pontus (region): Early inhabitants

 Pontus remained outside the reach of the Bronze Age empires, of which the closest was Great Hatti.
-The region went further uncontrolled by Hatti's eastern neighbors, like Azzi and (or) Hayasa.
+The region went further uncontrolled by Hatti's eastern neighbors, like Hayasa-Azzi.
 In those days, the best any outsider could hope from this region was temporary alliance with a local strongman.
 The Hittites called the unorganized groups on their northeastern frontier the Kaška.
 As of 2004 little had been found of them archaeologically.

 In the wake of the Hittite empire's collapse, the Assyrian court noted that the "Kašku" had overrun its territory in conjunction with a hitherto unknown group whom they labeled the Muški.
 Iron Age visitors to the region, mostly Greek, noted that the hinterlands remained disunited, and they recorded the names of tribes: Moskhians (often associated with those Muški), Leucosyri, Mares, Makrones, Mossynoikoi, Tibarenoi, Tzans and Chalybes or Chaldoi.

-The Greeks, Indo-European tongue, settled along the coast.
+The Greeks, who spoke Indo-European, settled along the coast.
 The Greeks are the earliest long-term inhabitants of the region from whom written records survive.
 During the late 8th century BC, Pontus further became a base for the Cimmerians, another Indo-European speaking people; however, these were defeated by the Lydians, and became a distant memory after the campaigns of Alyattes.

 Since there was so little literacy in northeastern Anatolia until the Persian and Hellenistic era, one can only speculate as to the other languages spoken here.
 Given that Kartvelian languages remain spoken to the east of Pontus, some are suspected to have been spoken in eastern Pontus during the Iron Age: the Tzans are usually associated with today's Laz.